 - Take-home drugs or over-the-counter items.
-Please see Prescription Drugs. - Routine newborn exams while the child is in the hospital after birth.
-Please see Newborn Care. - Routine or other dental care - Services related to tubal ligation when it is done as a secondary procedure.
-The charge for the procedure itself is covered under this benefit, but the related services, such as anesthesia, are covered as part of the primary procedure.
-Please see the Hospital Inpatient and Surgical Services benefits. - Routine vision and hearing exams - Gym fees or exercise classes or programs - Services or tests for a specific illness, injury or set of symptoms.
-Please see the plan's other benefits. - · Physical exams for basic life or disability insurance - · Work-related disability or medical disability exams - Purchase of hospital-grade breast pumps. - Male sterilization.
-Please see Surgical Services.
+Please see Prescription Drug. - Routine newborn exams while the child is in the hospital after birth.
+Please see Newborn Care. - · Routine or other dental care - · Routine vision and hearing exams - · Gym fees or exercise classes or programs - Services or tests for a specific illness, injury or set of symptoms.
+Please see the plan's other benefits. - Physical exams for basic life or disability insurance - · Work-related disability or medical disability exams - · Purchase of hospital-grade breast pumps.

-Professional Visits And Services
+Professional Visits and Services